1931 New York Yankees season

 The 1931 New York Yankees season was the team's 29th season.
-The team finished with a record of 94 wins and 59 losses, finishing 13.5 games behind the Philadelphia Athletics.
-New York was managed by Joe McCarthy.
+The team finished with a 94–59–2 record, finishing 13.5 games behind the Philadelphia Athletics.
 The Yankees played their home games at Yankee Stadium.
 This team is notable for holding the modern day Major League record for team runs scored in a season with 1,067 (6.88 runs per game average).

+New York was managed by future Hall-of-Famer Joe McCarthy; 1931 was his first season with the Yankees after spending the previous five with the Chicago Cubs.
+The owner and general manager (Jacob Ruppert and Ed Barrow, respectively), would also eventually be indicted into the Hall-of-Fame.

+For the second straight season, the Yankees fielded nine players who would eventually be enshrined in the Hall of Fame (Earle Combs, Bill Dickey, Lou Gehrig, Lefty Gomez, Tony Lazzeri, Herb Pennock, Red Ruffing, Babe Ruth, and Joe Sewell).
+This is the most all time, tied with the previous year's team as well as the 1932 and 1933 Yankees teams.
+The same nine Hall of Famers played for the 1931, 1932, and 1933 teams, with the 1930 team differing only by not having Joe Sewell and instead featuring Waite Hoyt.